-And the only result that the NHS has is drugs as they don't normally.
-Yeah.
-Yeah.
-It's a curious thing, isn't it that we, it's perhaps a popularly held belief, even among surgeons that an operation is measured by is measured in terms of its success by whether what you intended to take out is now taken out, not by whether the patient feels better.
+It's a curious thing, isn't it that we, it's perhaps a popularly held belief, even among surgeons that an operation is measured in terms of its success by whether what you intended to take out is now taken out, not by whether the patient feels better.

 Yes, yes, that's true.
-I was just that conversation just sparked a memory for me on on treating an abdominal pain client.
+That conversation just sparked a memory for me on treating an abdominal pain client.
 Here's an interesting one.
-There was a patient rang me up from London.
-She was an Indian lady and She just returned from India where she'd been having some visceral treatment from an expat osteopath.
-That was a London trained osteopath, who was out living in India, treating experts.
-And she complained of this right? lower abdominal pain and had gone on for 18 months, two years.
+There was a patient who rang me up from London.
+She was an Indian lady and she just returned from India where she'd been having some visceral treatment from an expat osteopath.
+That was a London trained osteopath, who was out living in India, treating expats.
+And she complained of this right lower abdominal pain, and it had gone on for 18 months, two years.
 And she saw this visceral osteopath.
 And there was a little bit of progress, but it really wasn't making any fundamental difference, came back to the UK and saw another local osteopath.
 And that didn't make a lot of benefit for her.
-So she rang me up on a on a whim, I think really, to be honest, just seeking some an alternative view and so she came up to see me.
-And this is one of the the issues I have with people who work solely in this role, or certainly in cranial as we were talking about, before the show started is if you're not careful, you can you can, you can have that hat and just go down that little rabbit hole.
-And everybody who comes in is gonna this or that, and you forget to look outside the box.
-So this lady came up with a bunch of files, you know, and all the treatments that she'd had in India and the investigations and.
-And Alexander, and there was nothing obvious.
+So she rang me up on a whim, I think, really, to be honest, just seeking an alternative view I suppose.
+So she came up to see me.
+And this is one of the issues I have with people who work solely in this role, or solely in cranial as we were talking about, before the show started, is if you're not careful, you can have that hat and just go down that little rabbit hole.
+And everybody who comes in has got this or that, and you forget to look outside the box.
+So this lady came up with a bunch of files, you know, and all the treatments that she'd had in India and the investigations and dot dot dot.
+And I examined her, and there was nothing obvious.
 And I asked if I could do one more examination procedure on her which was an intimate area.
 So I had to get her to sign a form and do all that.
 And basically, I went up into the obturator muscle.
 And lo and behold, painful as hell, right up towards the edge of the hip.
-Other side perfectly fine.
-So immediately, I'm thinking to myself, This is not a physical problem.
-This is a hip problem manifesting itself as lower abdominal pain, and sure enough centre offer MRI, but she had a labral tear, which wasn't an obvious one in the sense that she could move around and do things with a hit without inducing the pain.
-But that's what was causing the pain had the surgery problem and go.
+Other side, perfectly fine.
+So immediately, I'm thinking to myself, this is not a visceral problem.
+This is a hip problem manifesting itself as lower abdominal pain, and sure enough, sent her off to an MRI, she had a labral tear, which wasn't an obvious one in the sense that she could move around and do things with her hip without inducing the pain.
+But that's what was causing the pain, had the surgery, problem was gone.